Is Slugger O’Toole Biased?

 I had to create more categories for content which seemed quite distinctive – Editorial, for Slugger Team Pronouncements; Analytical/Historic, for some excellent contributions by Michael Hehir, David McCann, Philip McGuinness and Alan Meban; and Religious, for two contributions by Andy Boal and Colm Ó’Cionnaith.

-This leaves me with the following categories for analysing Opinion piece on Slugger: Unionist; Nationalist; Other (within an NI political context); outside NI/international; news; Editorial (Slugger Team); Analytical/History; and Religious.
+This leaves me with the following categories for analysing opinion piece son Slugger: Unionist; Nationalist; Other (within an NI political context); outside NI/international; News; Editorial (Slugger Team); Analytical/History; and Religious.
 Looking at the last 100 Opinion pieces published (excluding open threads) yields the following result:

 Unionist: 6